Brief Description of Employees’ and Employers’ Associations

 Trade unions form the mainstay of employee representation in Australia.
-However there is no doubt that their influence and membership has significantly declined over the last two decades.
-With that said, under the Fair Work Act the unions enjoy a powerful role in relation to workplace bargaining even if their capacity to organise strikes has been diminished.
-The preeminent trade union body in Australia is the Australian Council of Trade Unions (“ACTU”), which represents the interests of a number of unions that have membership in the ACTU.
+However, there is no doubt that their influence and membership has significantly declined over the last two decades.
+With that said, the unions enjoy a powerful role in relation to workplace bargaining even if their capacity to organise strikes has been diminished.
+The preeminent trade union body in Australia is the Australian Council of Trade Unions (“ACTU”), which represents the interests of many unions that have membership in the ACTU.

 Firmly pitted against the union movement is an array of employer associations, such as the Business Council of Australia and the Australian Chamber of Commerce and Industry.
-Much as the unions have influenced Labor policy, these bodies often play a prominent part in the formulation of liberal policy, and typically favour the interests of business over workers’ rights.
+In the same way that unions have influenced Labor party policy, these bodies often play a prominent part in the formulation of Liberal party policy, and typically favour the interests of business over workers’ rights.

 Unions currently play a crucial role in Australian employment law.
 This primarily manifests in the process of enterprise bargaining where an employer will come together with its employees and their chosen union in order to negotiate conditions of employment specific to their company or industry.

 Unions also have the capacity to apply to the FWC to undertake strike action in relation to a grievance at the workplace.
-Unions may not, however, simply organise and initiate strike action without this due process.
-Unions also have right of entry into workplaces where they have members, and may use this privilege to examine working conditions and other important factors.
+Unions may not, however, organise and initiate strike action without first following the appropriate procedure set out in the industrial legislation.
+Unions also have right of entry into workplaces where they have members and may use this privilege to examine working conditions and consult with members.

 Employees’ Representation in Management